sebastianvelo/particle-life/README.md

 - **TypeScript**: For type safety and improved developer experience.
 - **Tailwind CSS**: For rapid styling with utility-first CSS classes.
 - **HTML Canvas**: For rendering the particle animations.

 ---

-## Contributing

-Contributions are welcome!
-If you have ideas for improvements or new features:

-1. Fork the repository.
-2. Create a new branch for your feature or fix.
-3. Submit a pull request with a detailed explanation of your changes.

-Please follow the existing coding style and include tests for any new features.

----

-## License

-This project is licensed under the [MIT License](LICENSE).

----